Moz Local vs Yext

 When to choose Yext

-- Your organization manages 500+ locations globally
+- Your organization manages hundreds of locations globally

 - Deep API integration and custom automation are non-negotiable